vamshikrishna7797/Linq_Assessment/security-questionnaire-process.md

 - pre-fill the responses for most common questions.

 ### 3. Review
-- Security team is responsible for providing the technical solution.
+- Security team is responsible for providing the technical solution
+  - Security Lead assigns a team member to that particular questionnaire.
+  - Team member can contact the compliance team and sales team for any assistance.
-- Compliance team is responsible for providing legal/regulatory reviews
+- Compliance team is responsible for providing legal/regulatory reviews.
 - Sales team is responsible for providing customer-specific context.

 ### 4. Verification